Become a Vermillion Steward

 Being a Vermillion Steward means actively caring for the well being of the Vermillion River and its watershed.
 For some, that means coming to a litter pick-up once a year and once a year only, but for others it means being part of a larger community that shares a deep appreciation of the river and commitment to its care.

 Everyone who attends a Vermillion Stewards event and provides an e-mail address is automatically added to the Vermillion Stewards e-mail list.
 Anyone interested in future Vermillion stewardship events is encouraged to join.
-We keep emails to a minimum, roughly six to eight a year.
+We keep emails to a minimum, roughly three to four a year.

 For those seeking to stay connected on a more regular basis, we suggest our twice monthly e-newsletter, Mississippi Messages.
 The first monthly issue features a calendar of upcoming Vermillion Stewards and other Friends of the Mississippi River events.